 Steps in Accommodations Process

 Families (or student) send documentation of a learning need to the Disability Services Office.
 This may include a WAIS psycho-educational test (with subtest scores), a Woodcock-Johnson Achievement test, any reading tests that are available, or other appropriate forms of evaluation.
-For non-LD types of disabilities, the student needs to contact the Director of Disability Services to determine what kind of documentation is needed.
+For non-LD types of disabilities, the student needs to contact the Disability Services Office to determine what kind of documentation is needed.
 This includes requests for specific housing needs and access to rooms and buildings.
 Requests for residential accommodations should be made as soon as the student has paid his or her deposit.

 - In order to receive an academic accommodation the student must give his or her professors and the Coordinator of Tutoring copies of the Needs Assessment Form.
 A discussion will then take place regarding the recommended accommodations.